How to Complete Form 941 Payroll Tax Report

-- For 941 forms submitted for the current year, including fourth quarter information submitted by January 31 of the following year, some changes you should note:
+For 941 forms submitted for the current year, including fourth quarter information submitted by January 31 of the following year, you should note these changes:

-- Check the Social Security maximum for the year; the maximum changes almost every year.
-No withholding of Social Security is taken from employee wages above this amount.
+- Check the social security maximum for the year, as it changes annually.
+No withholding of social security is taken from employee wages above this amount.

-- You must account for the additional Medicare tax for higher-income employees.
+- Account for the additional Medicare tax for higher-income employees.

-- Line 2 - total compensation paid to these employees during the quarter
+- Line 2: The total compensation paid to these employees during the quarter.

-- Line 5a - enter total taxable social security wages in Column 1, multiply by .124 and enter in Column 2.
+- Line 5a: Enter total taxable social security wages in Column 1, multiply by .124, and enter the amount in Column 2.
 Remember that social security wages are paid only up to the annual social security maximum amount for each employee.

 - Add Column 2 amounts from 5a, 5b, and 5c, and enter the total in 5d.

-- To determine the amount of tax you owe, add the totals for Line 3 (tax withheld), Line 5d (total social security and Medicare tax due), and subtract line 6d (HIRE Act exemption).
+- Compute the total tax.
+To determine the amount of tax you owe, add the totals for Line 3—tax withheld, Line 5d: total social security and Medicare tax due, and subtract line 6d: HIRE Act exemption.
 Enter the total on Line 6e.

-Line 7a - Adjustment for fractions of cents.
-Use traditional rounding (under 1/2, round down; half or more, round up).
-Use negative sign, not parentheses, for decreases.
+- Line 7a: Adjustment for fractions of cents.
+Use traditional rounding— under 1/2, round down; half or more, round up.
+Use the negative sign, not parentheses, for decreases.

-Line 7b - Subtract any social security or Medicare withheld from sick pay by third-party payers (insurance companies).
+- Line 7b: Subtract any social security or Medicare withheld from sick pay by third-party payers such as insurance companies.

-Line 8 - total these adjustments (6e through 7c) and enter on Line 8.
+- Line 8: Total these adjustments (6e through 7c) and enter the amount on Line 8.

-Line 11 - enter the total for all payroll tax deposits you made during the quarter.
+- Total the deposits.
+On Line 11, enter the total for all payroll tax deposits you made during the quarter.

-Add Line 11 (total deposits), Line 12a (COBRA premium assistance payments) and Line 12e (adjustment for social security tax on COBRA assistance).
+- Total the adjustments.
+Add Line 11: total deposits, Line 12a: COBRA premium assistance payments, and Line 12e: adjustment for social security tax on COBRA assistance.

-Deposit Schedule You must provide information about your payroll deposit schedule.
+- You must provide information about your payroll deposit schedule.
 If you are a monthly depositor, you must enter the tax liability for each month in the quarter.
-If you are a semiweekly depositor, you must attach Schedule B (Form 941), showing the tax liability for each semiweekly deposit.
+If you are a semiweekly depositor, you must attach Schedule B: Form 941, showing the tax liability for each semiweekly deposit.

-11. About your business Answer the questions about your business, on lines 18 and 19, or leave blank if they don't apply.
+- Answer the questions about your business, on lines 18 and 19, or leave them blank if they don't apply.